Pop Idol: Results and legacy

 The first series was won by Will Young, with Gareth Gates coming second.
 Michelle McManus won the second series.
 All of the top three contestants from series 1 had number-one singles in the UK.
 Young continues to be a recording artist.
 Gates initially had great success as a recording artist, releasing three studio albums and seven top 5 singles.
 He has since moved on to a successful career in musical theatre appearing as lead in Joseph and the Amazing Technicolor Dreamcoat, as Marius in Les Misérables, on tour and in the West End and as Claude in Hair.
 In 2013, he became a member of the supergroup 5th Story.
-Darius Danesh had two hit albums and has appeared in the West End musicals Chicago, playing the role of Billy Flynn, and Gone with the Wind, originating the role of Rhett Butler.
+Darius Danesh had two hit albums and appeared in the West End musicals Chicago, playing the role of Billy Flynn, and Gone with the Wind, originating the role of Rhett Butler.
 He also appeared in the touring version of Guys and Dolls as Sky Masterson.
 Finalists Rosie Ribbons and Zoe Birkett have both scored chart hits, Birkett also moving on to a career in musical theatre whilst Jessica Garlick represented the UK in the Eurovision Song Contest 2002.
 Semi-finalist Sarah Whatmore had two chart hits, despite failing to be voted into the top 10.
 Series 2 contestants enjoyed significantly less chart success, which many believe damaged the credibility of the show and helped hasten its demise in its home country.

 Immediately after the second series of Pop Idol, the same set was used to host World Idol, in which winners of various Idol series around the world, including original Pop Idol winner Will Young, American Idol winner Kelly Clarkson and Australian Idol winner Guy Sebastian, competed in a one-off competition, complete with a large judging panel featuring one judge from each country (Simon Cowell officially representing American Idol, with Pete Waterman the "official" UK judge).
 The surprise winner was Norway's Kurt Nilsen, who proceeded to minor UK chart success.
 Cowell was strongly critical of World Idol, and it is highly unlikely to be staged again.

 After the second series of Pop Idol, ITV put the show on indefinite hiatus when in April 2004 judge and music executive Simon Cowell announced the launch of his own show, The X Factor, which he and his record label (Syco) held the rights to.
 In September 2004, Pop Idol creator Simon Fuller filed a lawsuit against The X Factor producers claiming that the format was copied from his own show.
 The case was eventually settled out of court in November 2005, and as part of the settlement, Simon Fuller was made a joint partner in The X Factor show, and Simon Cowell was obliged to stay on as a judge on American Idol for a further five years.

 ITV's licence to produce Pop Idol has since expired, meaning that other channels could theoretically acquire the series.
-Despite rumours (see below), no broadcaster has since acquired the rights to the format in the UK.
+Despite rumours, no broadcaster has since acquired the rights to the format in the UK.